-SD 2.4.5 CFO expertise and qualifications (a) The CFO must:(i) be suitably experienced; (ii) be suitably experienced, (iii) hold a graduate or post graduate qualification in accounting or other relevant discipline granted by a tertiary education provider; and (iii) keep their knowledge and expertise up to date with developments in financial management including AASs. (b) A person that is temporarily acting in the role of CFO for a period no greater than four months is not subject to SD 2.4.5.
+SD 2.4.5 CFO expertise and qualifications The CFO must: (a) be suitably experienced. (i) (ii) hold a graduate or post graduate qualification in accounting or other relevant discipline granted by a tertiary education provider; and (iii) keep their knowledge and expertise up to date with developments in financial management including AASs. (b) A person that is temporarily acting in the role of CFO for a period no greater than four months is not subject to SD 2.4.5.